pkg-tool/vibro/docs/src/git.md

 ## AI Support in Git

-Zed currently supports LLM-powered commit message generation.
+Vector currently supports LLM-powered commit message generation.
 You can ask AI to generate a commit message by focusing on the message editor within the Git Panel and either clicking on the pencil icon in the bottom left, or reaching for the {#action git::GenerateCommitMessage} ({#kb git::GenerateCommitMessage}) keybinding.

 > Note that you need to have an LLM provider configured for billing purposes, either via your own API keys or trialing/paying for Zed's hosted AI models.
 Visit [the AI configuration page](./ai/configuration.md) to learn how to do so.